REUTERS SUMMIT-Slovenian PM backs Telekom sale; privatisation a matter of "credibility"

 Cerar has previously been lukewarm on the sale of big state

-assets, but he and his finance minister have now both said they
+assets, but he and his finance minister now both say they will

 government would strive to meet an EU-agreed target of cutting